-The US Open is one of the four major golf tournaments (alongside the Masters, the PGA Championship, and the Open Championship) and is widely regarded as one of the most challenging and prestigious events in the sport.
+The US Open is one of the four major golf tournaments (alongside the Masters, the PGA Championship, and the Open Championship).
+It has been played since 1895 and is considered the toughest test in professional golf.

 The Course and Geography of the US Open